jltsiren/gcsa2/README.md

 ## Compiling GCSA2

-The implementation is based on the [vgteam fork](https://github.com/vgteam/sdsl-lite) of the Succinct Data Structures Library 2.0 (SDSL).
-As the implementation uses C++14, OpenMP, and libstdc++ parallel mode, g++ 6.1 or newer is required.
-On Apple systems, GCSA2 can also be built with Apple Clang, but libomp must be installed via Macports or Homebrew, and the lack of libstdc++'s parallel mode extensions will result in slower index construction.
+This library is designed to take the compiler options from the [vgteam fork](https://github.com/vgteam/sdsl-lite) of the Succinct Data Structures Library 2.0 (SDSL).
+It currently requires a recent C++ compiler supporting C++17 and OpenMP.
+GCC is recommended, as the multithreaded `std::sort` the from libstdc++ parallel mode significantly speeds up index construction.
+On Apple systems, GCSA2 can be built with Apple Clang, but libomp must be installed via Macports or Homebrew.

 GCSA2 is frequently tested in the following environments: